gitmohamed/WebSpeechDemo/README.md

   }
 ```

-To run the application run the following code:
+To run the application enter the following code:
 ***
 ```
 node app